FAQs - International Students

 Financial aid is awarded to non-U.S. citizens on a case-by-case basis, taking into consideration both academic merit and financial need.

-How do students cover the resulting financial gap of an award that does not meet their full need as demonstrated by the International Financial Form or FAFSA?
+How do students cover the resulting financial gap of an award that does not meet their full need as demonstrated by the Statement of Finances or FAFSA?

 Does Messiah College give loans to international students?